Slovenia – Employer of Record

 Large corporations typically provide meal vouchers to their employees.

 The general rule in Slovenia is that employment contracts are executed for an indefinite duration.
 Fixed-term contracts are also allowed for a specific project, either to replace an employee who is temporarily absent or as a result of a temporary increase in work load, They cannot exceed a period of 2 years.

 A draft of the employment contract should be given to the prospective employee three days before the start date, and it should be signed on the start date.
 The contract should be in the local language and spell out the terms of the employee’s compensation, benefits, termination requirements, and a list of collective bargaining agreements that pertain to the contract.
 An offer letter and employment contract in Slovenia should always state the salary and any compensation amounts in Euro rather than a foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Slovenia to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Slovenia to engage a small team is time-consuming, expensive and complex.
 Slovenian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Slovenia.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Slovenia PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Slovenia PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.